firebase/quickstart-flutter/inappmessaging/README.md

     * In the **Conversion events** tab choose the `ecommerce_purchase` conversion event.
   * **Run** the sample app on your device
     * Press the **Trigger** button to fire the event.

+### Using the Firebase Installation ID:
+* Follow the instructions to [add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup?platform=android).
+  * In the Firebase console, navigate to the [**In-App Messaging**](https://console.firebase.google.com/project/_/inappmessaging/compose) section.
+  * Click **New Campaign**
+    * In the **Style and content** section, design a campaign using one of the provided layouts (Modal, Image, or Banner), then click in the upper right hand corner **Test on Device**.
+    * Place your **Firebase Installation ID** in the box and then press test
+    * Background the app and bring it to the foreground.
+You should now see your in-app message.

 ## Result